 Under the Vifo Act, the BTI will provide further guidance on the scope of the Vifo Act as soon as possible.
 Where appropriate, information on the scope of the Vifo Act will be provided in a manual.
+As explained in question 2.1, the BTI has so far published three such guidance documents.
 3.7 What type of information do parties to a transaction have to provide as part of their notification?